Who is Summit Account Resolution?

 - Summit Account Resolution may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.

 Politely tell Summit Account Resolution it’s your policy to deal with everything in writing.
-Request a letter with the original debt information and then hang up.
-If they keep calling, send them a cease & desist letter.
+Ask for a letter with details about the original debt, then hang up.
+If they keep calling, send them a cease and desist letter.

 Don’t ignore them.
 You can do things on your terms, but ignoring the situation will not make Summit Account Resolution go away.
 Ignoring them sets you up for a possible lawsuit.

 Know Your State’s Statute of Limitations.
 Each state has a statute of limitations on debt.
 Once your debt reaches a certain age, it is considered “zombie debt,” and you are no longer legally obligated to pay it.
 Age limits vary by state, but it’s typically 4 to 6 years.